majestyz3/hashicat-azure/README.md

 7. Entire app deploys and show the result URL
 8. Change the image size variable and image placeholder variable then re-run using VCS commit and push
 9. Destroy the environment
-10. Remove the sentinel policy
-11. To show private registry modules:
-    a. in the main.tf follow the comments explaining what to comment out.
-    b. in outputs.tf follow the comments explaining what to comment out.
-12. This deploys a web app on a container into Azure's App Service